interlay/interlay.github.io/docs/guides/assets.md

 **How to get USDT**

 - **From centralised exchanges:** USDT can be bought on [supported exchanges](https://coinmarketcap.com/currencies/tether/markets/) and directly withdrawn to Statemint (soon to be renamed to "Polkadot Asset Hub") from [Binance and Bitfinex](https://support.polkadot.network/support/solutions/articles/65000181634-how-to-withdraw-usdt-from-bitfinex-on-statemine).
-Once you have USDT on Statemint, use the [btc tab](https://app.interlay.io/send-and-receive) in the transfer app to bridge it to Interlay.
+Once you have USDT on Statemint, use the [bridge tab](https://app.interlay.io/send-and-receive) in the transfer app to bridge it to Interlay.

 !> You will need some DOT (recommended: 1 DOT) on Asset Hub to pay for fees.
 You can send DOT from the Polkadot Relay Chain to Asset Hub using [Talisman](https://app.talisman.xyz/transfer/transport) or [Polkadot.js Teleport](https://support.polkadot.network/support/solutions/articles/65000181119-polkadot-js-ui-how-to-teleport-dot-or-ksm-to-asset-hub).
 This is a temporary UX issue and will be resolved shortly.

 - **From other parachains:** If you already have USDT on other parachains, it first needs to be bridged to the Statemint/Polkadot Asset Hub using the cross-chain transfer/xcm-bridging feature of the respective parachain.
-Once the USDT has been transferred to Statemint/Polkadot Asset Hub, use the [btc tab](https://app.interlay.io/send-and-receive) on the app to bridge it to Interlay.
+Once the USDT has been transferred to Statemint/Polkadot Asset Hub, use the [bridge tab](https://app.interlay.io/send-and-receive) on the app to bridge it to Interlay.
 - **From other chains (Ethereum, Solana, Cosmos,..)**: if you are coming from other networks, please see our cross-chain onramp guide below.

 ## Cross-Chain On-Ramp Guide